silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 This is not an all-inclusive list of the potential elements that could be included in an LDML file, nor a complete representation of the actual file for Spanish in the CLDR or SLDR.
 Rather, it is an example of the formatting and some of the more easily-recognized information within, such as names of languages in said language (locale display names), an alphabet (exemplar characters), sort order (collation), and special elements unique to the SLDR.

-Note that I also added the traditional separated 'LL' back into this example for the purpose of demonstration.
+Note that the traditional separated 'LL' has also been added back into this example for the purpose of demonstration.
 It is no longer present as a separate multigraph in the current version of the CLDR.

 ## The Building Blocks of LDML